openwebdocs/owd-website/pages/content/reports/2024/index.md

 Supporting this long tail of volunteers is a large part of OWD's work.
 PR reviews for the mdn/content repository are performed by members of the maintainer group, which consists of OWD, Mozilla, Google, Microsoft, and W3C staff, and a select group of volunteer maintainers.

-We want to give special shout outs to volunteer reviewer [Joshua Chen](https://github.com/Josh-Cena), who alone took on 18.3% of reviews in 2024 for mdn/content, and to [Daniel D. Beck](https://github.com/ddbeck) who reviewed more than half (56.4%) of all web-features pull requests in 2024.
-It is a pleasure to work with both of you and your impact in 2024 on these two projects is very noteworthy!
+We want to give special shout outs to volunteer reviewer [Joshua Chen](https://github.com/Josh-Cena), who alone took on 18.3% of reviews in 2024 for mdn/content, and to [Daniel D. Beck](https://github.com/ddbeck) who reviewed more than half (56.4%) of all web-platform-dx/web-features pull requests in 2024.
+It is a pleasure to work with both of you, and your impact in 2024 on these two projects is very noteworthy!
 Thank you!

 Here's the summary of reviewed PRs: